joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-01-25-lilypads-fiddler.md

 ## Solution

-on any given lilypad, we can step to the left or to the right. so, the probability that we reach pad $1$ is always equal to the probability we step to the left and go on to reach pad $1$ plus the probability we step to the right and go on to reach pad $1$.
+On any given lilypad, we can step to the left or to the right.
+So, the probability that we reach pad $1$ is always equal to the probability we step to the left and go on to reach pad $1$ plus the probability we step to the right and go on to reach pad $1$.

-for example, from pad $2$, with equal probability, we can step directly to pad $1$, ending the quest, or we can step to pad $3$. we can write this as the equation
+For example, from pad $2$ we can step with equal probability directly to pad $1$, ending the quest, or to pad $3$.
+We can write this as the equation

 $$ P_2 = \frac12 + \frac12 P_3, $$

-where $P_j$ is the probability that we reach pad $1$ from pad $j$. if we start on pad $1$, we're already there, so $P_1 = 1.$
+where $P_j$ is the probability that we reach pad $1$ from pad $j$.
+If we start on pad $1$, we're already there, so $P_1 = 1.$

-on lilypad $3$, we can step left with probability $\frac13$ or right with probability $(1-\frac13)$, giving
+On lilypad $3$, we can step left with probability $\frac13$ or right with probability $(1-\frac13)$, giving

 $$ P_3 = \frac13 P_2 + \left(1-\frac13\right) P_4. $$

-writing out the next few lilypads, we have the equations
+Writing out the next few lilypads, we have the equations

 $$
   \begin{align}